jgpaiva/unbabel_api/README.md

 Response:

-This query returns a list of all language tones supported by the unbabel platform.
+This query returns a list of all language tones supported by the Unbabel platform.

 ```json